shnam7/gulp-build-manager/README.md

 ### Working Example
-To see a working example with various build definitions and custom builders, please refer to the github [samples](https://github.com/shnam7/gulp-build-manager/tree/master/samples)
+To see working examples and learn how to use various features of gulp-build-manager, please refer to the github [samples](https://github.com/shnam7/gulp-build-manager/tree/master/samples)